makuachteny/Lincare-platform/README.md

 To get started with the Lincare Platform, follow these steps:

-NB: I have only worked on the front-end; at this point you can only watch the link to my video because the backend is not yet integrated; I'll be working on it in the span of the time
+NB: I have only worked on the front-end; at this point you can only watch the link to my video because the backend is not yet integrated; I'll be working on it in the span of the time.
+Stay tuned!!

 [link](#link)